Trump sues CBS over ‘60 Minutes’ interview with Harris. Legal experts call it ‘frivolous and dangerous’

 “The Interview was not doctored; and 60 MINUTES did not hide any part of the Vice President’s answer to the question at issue.
 60 MINUTES fairly presented the Interview to inform the viewing audience, and not to mislead it.
 The lawsuit Trump has brought today against CBS is completely without merit and we will vigorously defend against it,” the spokesperson continued.

-The lawsuit was immediately slammed by prominent First Amendment attorneys, who called it meritless and absurd.
+The lawsuit was slammed by prominent First Amendment attorneys, who called it meritless and absurd.

 Floyd Abrams, the First Amendment lawyer of Pentagon Papers fame, agreed, telling CNN: “The First Amendment was drafted to protect the press from just such litigation.
 Mr. Trump may disagree with this or that coverage of him, but the First Amendment permits the press to decide how to cover elections, not the candidates seeking public office.”